-The picture is much more important; note that in the picture, the golden rule is broken, for display purposes: the first component of the function is pictured on the horizontal axis.
+The picture is much more important; note that in the picture, the golden rule is broken, for display

-• The line in the domain $x^(b)$ has the property that vertically above points on this line, the function $f(b,\cdot)$ is maximized in the x direction.

-- Now as you move out along the line $x^(b)$ there are in general two contributors to the change in f; f changes because b changes AND because x changes. - In this particular case, f doesn't change when x changes, but it does change when b changes. - It's worth noting that there is nothing special about moving out along the line $x^(b)$: if you start out at $(b, x^(b))$ and move in any direction whatsoever, the only thing that matters is the movement in the b direction. - Compare this picture to the general case in which we move out at the same angle, where the change in f due to x is very substantial; - \bullet In the general case, the x effect really makes a difference.
+- The line in the domain $x^(b)$ has the property that vertically above points on this line, the function $f(b, \cdot)$ is maximized in the x direction. - Now as you move out along the line $x^(b)$ there are in general two contributors to the change in f; f changes because b changes AND because x changes. - In this particular case, f doesn't change when x changes, but it does change when b changes. - It's worth noting that there is nothing special about moving out along the line x(b): if you start out at (b, x(b)) and move in any direction whatsoever, the only thing that matters is the movement in the b direction. - Compare this picture to the general case in which we move out at the same angle, where the change in f due to x is very substantial; - In the general case, the x effect really makes a difference.